Polio eradication on UN Secretary-General’s agenda during Pakistan visit - Pakistan

 “My appeal to all leaders, religious leaders, community leaders, is to fully support the Government of Pakistan and other governments around the world to make sure that we will be able to fully eradicate polio.”

-As part of his visit, the UN Secretary General met with frontline workers of the Pakistan Polio Eradication Programme and expressed his deep solidarity.
-There are currently 265 000 frontline workers who go door to door during campaigns to ensure that as many children as possible are vaccinated against polio.
+As part of his visit, Secretary-General Guterres met with frontline workers of the Pakistan Polio Eradication Programme and expressed his deep solidarity.
+There are currently 265,000 frontline workers who go door to door during campaigns to ensure that as many children as possible are vaccinated against polio.
 Almost 62% of these workers are female.
 Women are key to helping the programme rally community members, parents and caregivers in support of polio eradication.

-Dr Yasmin Rashid, the Health Minister for Punjab, welcomed the UN Secretary General to the kindergarten school.
-Dr Rashid briefed the UN mission on Pakistan’s progress in polio eradication, the remaining challenges being faced by the country, and strategies being currently implemented to interrupt virus transmission.
+Dr. Yasmin Rashid, the Health Minister for Punjab, welcomed Secretary-General Guterres to the school.
+Dr. Rashid briefed the UN mission on Pakistan’s progress in polio eradication, the remaining challenges faced by the country, and strategies being currently implemented to interrupt virus transmission.
 She further praised the efforts of the United Nations in assisting Pakistan to achieve a polio-free status.

 “Polio eradication remains a top priority for WHO and the global polio partnership.
 We will continue to support the Government of Pakistan, who spearhead this initiative in country, to overcome the challenges of the last year and put in place robust measures to ensure a polio-free world for future generations,” he said.

-Aligning with other UN programmes, the Pakistan Polio Eradication Programme is also committed to keeping its health workers safe, including by reiterating that health workers are never a target.
+There is a long-standing relationship between the Global Polio Eradication Initiative and the Office of the UN Secretary-General.
+Two previous UNSGs – Kofi Annan and Ban Ki-Moon – were both strong advocates of global polio eradication as an important goal of the UN system.
+Secretary-General Guterres’ visit continues this collaboration and emphasizes his personal oversight and commitment to a polio-free world.

-The Eastern Mediterranean Region is the only region in the world with wild poliovirus transmission, with cases detected in Afghanistan as well as Pakistan.
-The concerted commitment to improving operations shown by both countries will be key to eradicating the virus and keeping the Region, and the world, safe from polio.
+Pakistan and Afghanistan are the only countries worldwide where wild poliovirus is still endemic.
+The concerted commitment to improving operations shown by both countries will be key to eradicating the virus.